MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 After the app is registered, copy the **Application (client) ID** and the **Redirect URI** that you'll need later when configuring the wrap project inside Power Apps.
 More information: [Register an application](/azure/active-directory/develop/quickstart-register-app#register-an-application)

-### Manage output
+### Step 5: Manage output

-On the **Manage output** screen, to set up automated app set up with the app center.
+On the **Manage output** screen, set up automated app setup with your app center account.
 To create a new app center container, you'll need your org and app name.

 - **Android**: Choose an existing location or select Configure manually.

 - **iOS**: Choose an existing location or select Configure manually.

-### Wrap up
+### Step 6: Wrap up

 On the **Wrap up** screen, review the app details and then select **Build**.